Salazanca/BF/README.md

-Short compiler I wrote for brainfuck on a whim, uploading here to share with some people Currently the file i/o does not work, and I do not care to fix it so that section is commented out Executes the brainfuck instructions in source, then prints out what the instructions were To use, download the C file, compile it using your preferred compiler, then run it in a terminal
+Short interpreter I wrote for brainfuck on a whim, uploading here to share with some people Currently the file i/o does not work, and I do not care to fix it so that section is commented out Executes the brainfuck instructions in source, then prints out what the instructions were To use, download the C file, compile it using your preferred compiler, then run it in a terminal